On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild-May spectral sequence

-for any connective generalized homology theory $H_*$.
-The spectral sequence strongly converges as long as $\pi_k(I_i)\cong 0$ for $k<i$ and the differentials satisfy a Leibniz rule \cite{thhmay}. \begin{rem} Given a cofibrant decreasingly filtered commutative monoid $I$ and a cofibrant $I$-module $M$ in the category $\mathfrak{S}^{\mathbb{N}^{\op}}$, we can also construct a THH-May spectral sequence with coefficients and prove an analogous fundamental theorem of the May filtration with coefficients.
+We retain the full generality of the theorem here though because it will also be useful to consider the case where $X_{\bullet}=*$.
+We will also use the map of topological Hochschild-May spectral sequences induced by $*\to S^1_{\bullet}$. \begin{rem} Given a cofibrant decreasingly filtered commutative monoid $I$ and a cofibrant $I$-module $M$ in the category $\Sp^{\mathbb{N}^{\op}}$, we can also construct a topological Hochschild-May spectral sequence with coefficients and prove an analogous fundamental theorem of the May filtration with coefficients.
 This produces a spectral sequence

 with the same differential convention.
-The spectral sequence has strong convergence when $\pi_k(I_i)\cong 0$ for $k<i$ and $\pi_k(M_i)\cong 0$ for $k<i$.
-When $M$ is also itself a cofibrant decreasingly filtered commutative monoid in $\mathfrak{S}$, compatible with the $I$-module structure, the differentials will also satisfy a Leibniz rule.
-Full details about this construction can be found in the appendix of \cite{thhmay}. \end{rem}
+The spectral sequence strongly converges when $\pi_k(I_i)\cong 0$ for $k<i$ and $\pi_k(M_i)\cong 0$ for $k<i$.
+Notably, the spectral sequence is not multiplicative unless $M$ is also a decreasingly filtered commutative ring spectrum and it is an algebra over the decreasingly filtered commutative monoid $I$.
+See \cite[Thm.
+A.3.3]{thhmay} for details. \end{rem}